MicrosoftDocs/memdocs/memdocs/autopilot/manual-registration.md

 Ideally, registration of a device with Windows Autopilot is performed by the OEM, reseller, or distributor from which the device was purchased.
 However it is also possible to register devices manually.
 You might need to register a device manually if:
 - The device was obtained from a non-participant device manufacturer or reseller.
 - The device is a virtual machine (VM).
-- The device does not otherwise qualify for automatic registraton, such as an older existing device.
+- The device does not otherwise qualify for automatic registraton, such as an existing legacy device.

-A list of participant device manufacturers and device resellers is available [here](https://www.microsoft.com/microsoft-365/windows/windows-autopilot#office-SecondaryMessaging-k4if896).
+For a list of participant device manufacturers and device resellers, see [Autopilot device manufacturers and resellers](https://www.microsoft.com/microsoft-365/windows/windows-autopilot#office-SecondaryMessaging-k4if896).

-To manually register a device, you must first capture its hardware hash.
+To [manually register a device](add-devices.md), you must first capture its hardware hash.
 Once this process has completed, the resulting hardware hash can be uploaded to the Windows Autopilot service.
 Because this process requires booting the device into Windows 10 to obtain the hardware hash, manual registration is intended primarily for testing and evaluation scenarios.

 > [!Note]
 > Customers can only register devices with a hardware hash.
 Other methods (PKID, tuple) are available through OEMs or CSP partners as described in the previous sections.